digitalpalidictionary/dpd-db/README.md

 For a quick tutorial on how to access any information in the db with SQLAlchemy, see `scripts/db_search_example.py`.

-## Build a complete database locally
+## Build a complete database locally and extract all dictionaries

 ⚠️ WARNING: When `sandhi/sandhi_splitter.py` runs with the config option `deconstructor.all_texts = yes`, it will take several hours to complete.